Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Access

-Other CTAs are available on YouTube, but this final example uses the Access call to action, where clicking the button enables viewers to access some free training.
+YouTube has other CTAs available too, but in this final example, the Access call to action is used, where clicking the button enables viewers to access some free training.

 Facebook is still the most popular social network for businesses to advertise on, largely because their ads are so effective at reaching highly targeted audiences.